EnduranceDan/alx-pre_course/README.md

-My first README changed several times again
+My first README in git